markt-de/puppet-onetimesecret/README.md

       redis_password      => 'AnotherGoodPassword',
     }

-The hashes must contain all options required to run the One-Time Secret web application and the redis server.
-Otherwise setup may fail or the service will fail to startup.
+The hashes must contain ALL options required to run the One-Time Secret web application and the redis server.
+Otherwise setup/installation may fail or the service will fail to startup.

 ### Using Hiera